oracle-livelabs/database/multitenant-dev-agility/mt-dev-agility/mt-dev-agility.md

     3. Execute the PDB refresh of HRTESTMASTER.
     4. Create new PDB Snapshot Copies if desired.

 Now you've had a chance to try out Oracle Multitenant.
-Hopefully you've realized the value that Oracle Multitenant can bring to your organization:
+Hopefully you've realized the value and agility that Oracle Multitenant can bring to your organization:
 - Oracle Multitenant made it easy for you to create a new database in just seconds.
 - You were able to unplug your database for sharing with others, and plug in a database that was shared with your team.
 - The workshop tasks also showed how Oracle Multitenant makes it easy to: